codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 -   Configuring a specific repository directory on which to start the analysis

--   Adding custom extensions to languages, keeping in mind that some tools might not work out of the box with those extensions
+-   Adding custom file extensions to languages, keeping in mind that some tools might not work out of the box with those extensions

 !!! note
     -   If a Codacy configuration file exists in your repository, the [Ignored Files](ignoring-files.md) settings in the Codacy UI don't apply.